 11.6 Merge Sort¶

-Merge sort (merge sort) is a sorting algorithm based on the divide-and-conquer strategy, which includes the "divide" and "merge" phases shown in Figure 11-10.
+Merge sort is a sorting algorithm based on a divide-and-conquer strategy, consisting of the "divide" and "merge" phases shown in Figure 11-10.

-- Divide phase: Recursively split the array from the midpoint, transforming the sorting problem of a long array into the sorting problems of shorter arrays.
+- Divide phase: Recursively split the array at the midpoint, reducing the problem of sorting a long array to the problem of sorting shorter arrays.

-- Merge phase: When the sub-array length is 1, terminate the division and start merging, continuously merging two shorter sorted arrays into one longer sorted array until the process is complete.
+- Merge phase: When a sub-array has length 1, stop dividing and start merging, continuously combining the shorter sorted sub-arrays on the left and right into a longer sorted array until the process is complete.

 Figure 11-10 Divide and merge phases of merge sort